Too (Fidlar album): Promotional singles

 "Leave Me Alone" was released on August 27, 2015 as the album's second promotional single, accompanied by a lyric video.

 Critical reception

 Upon release, Too received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received a generally favorable score of 76 based on 20 reviews.
-Consequence Of Sound ranked it #46 on their top 50 albums of 2015.
+Consequence Of Sound ranked it No. 46 on their top 50 albums of 2015.